-As hot as the practice management space is in legal tech, less than 30% of small-to-midsize law firms have practice management software.
+If you’ve ever braved the cold winter in Chicago to attend the ABA TECHSHOW or if you plan to attend in the future, you’ll quickly notice that over half the vendors tout themselves as ‘Practice Management Software.’
+But, as hot as the practice management space is in legal tech, less than 60% of small-to-midsize law firms actually have practice management software.
 The vast majority of firms primarily still rely on their billing software to store client information, Outlook to archive emails/calendar/store contact information, and a folder on their firm’s ‘x drive’ to manage all case documents.

-First, before you begin shopping for software, you need to clearly understand the pain points your firm is experiencing.
-Take time to speak with multiple people from different departments, different positions and different tenures at the firm.
+Before you even begin thinking about shopping for software, you need to clearly understand the pain points your firm is experiencing.
+Are you having a hard time managing your matters?
+Do you have a slower intake process?
+Poor internal and external communication channels?
+Identifying your weaknesses and eliminating waste should be your first step.
+Take time to do your research.
+Speak with multiple people from different departments, different positions, and different tenures at the firm.
 Try to be open-minded and listen to all the issues your staff is having, even if they don’t directly affect the decision to purchase new software.
+The more pain points you can find, the more open ears you’ll have in the room eager to hear a new solution.

-Once you’ve spoken to multiple members of the firm and pitched the management committee, it’s time to create a task force.
 If you are a small firm, it might only be one or two people, but having a few people on your side is always helpful.
-Also, creating a task force offers you multiple perspectives when you are meeting with software vendors.
-Typically on a task force, I see at least one partner, one paralegal, an IT administrator, and the firm administrator on the team.
+Creating a task force also offers you multiple perspectives when you are meeting with software vendors.